'Top Chef' judges had good things to say about Madison, ate well

 "The chef community seems really nice everywhere we go," Simmons said.
 "What's special about 'Top Chef' is we come in and we work so closely with so many chefs in town that it gives us an opportunity to get to know it from their angle."

-Colicchio said he was in a group of seven who went to dinner at the Tornado Steak House, where he ordered the duck breast and "bunches of shrimp cocktails."
+During the Madison visit, Colicchio was in a group of seven that went to dinner at the Tornado Steak House, where he ordered the duck breast and "bunches of shrimp cocktails."

-The "Top Chef" star said he was in Milwaukee years ago and had dinner with Chef Paul Bartolotta, co-founder and owner of The Bartolotta Restaurants, for the anniversary of one of his restaurants.
+The "Top Chef" star said he was in Milwaukee years ago and had dinner with Chef Paul Bartolotta, co-founder and owner of The Bartolotta Restaurants, for the anniversary of one of the Bartolotta restaurants.
 He said he's also been to the Kohler Food & Wine festival in Kohler twice.

 Colicchio said he likes to describe his annual six-week "Top Chef" filming commitments like going away to summer camp.
 "You have your camp friends and there's all the crew.
 A lot of the crew have been here for years...
 And then when you're done, you go away and you'll see them again next year."